Crypt0s/DelegationBOF/README.md

 Syntax: get-delegation [Type] [optional: FQDN]

-Type options : RBCD, Constrained, ConstrainedProto, Unconstrained, All
+Type options : RBCD, Constrained, ConstrainedProto, Unconstrained, All If no domain is provided, the local domain is used.

 ## Potential issues
 In order to make the output not terrible I'm using Cobalt Strike's built in BeaconFormatAlloc fuction.
 This requires a preset buffer, which I set to 2048.
 If you are testing in a large domain I would suggest increasing this before running.